jatin7/impala-tableau-demo-1/README.md

 A [PDF copy of the presentation](https://github.com/Colaberry/impala-tableau-demo/blob/master/Apache%20Impala%20Meetup%20v2.pdf) is included in the repo.

 ## Setup
+We have used the following cluster configuration for the demo, on AWS.
+* Nodes: 1 Name Node + 3 Data Nodes
+* ECS Instance Type : m4.4xlarge
+* Instance Config: 64GB RAM, 100GB Storage

 ### 1. Setting up Cluster
+To setup cluster, suggest using Cloudera Director.
+Follow [instructions here](http://www.cloudera.com/documentation/director/latest/topics/director_get_started_aws.html#concept_td3_wk5_ht) to setup the cluster on AWS.

+There is also a Quickstart template on AWS to setup the cluster.
+See [instructions here](http://docs.aws.amazon.com/quickstart/latest/cloudera/welcome.html).

+You can also use a single node on your desktop in a VM to setup CDH.
+Follow [instructions to setup a Quickstart VM here](https://www.cloudera.com/developers/get-started-with-hadoop-tutorial.html).

 ### 2. Flight On-Time Performance Dataset
 Flight on-time performance data is available at [Bureau Of Transportation Statistics (BTS)](http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time).
 One CSV file is available for each month of data reported.
 Users can select list of columns and download data for a given month.
 [Data dictionary](http://www.transtats.bts.gov/Fields.asp?Table_ID=236) for the data can be reviewed [here](http://www.transtats.bts.gov/Fields.asp?Table_ID=236).